unrealwork/atsd-use-cases/Chart_of_the_Day/Seattle_Complaints/README.md

 problem and as of the last year, they've begun to publish the number of complaints they receive every month about the seven most reported problems.

-The chart, made in [ChartLab](https://apps.axibase.com) from [Axibase](https://axibase.com), at the top of the screen shows the total number of complaints received from the beginning of the dataset last July all the way up until a few months ago, in June, and the chart below details the complaints by month.
+The chart, made in [ChartLab](https://apps.axibase.com/chartlab) based on [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/), at the top of the screen shows the total number of complaints received from the beginning of the dataset last July all the way up until a few months ago, in June, and the chart below details the complaints by month.
 Use the drop-down menu at the top of the visualization to change the subject of the complaint and see for yourself the changing rates of Seattle's main complaints.